 This homemade caramel sauce recipe is super easy to make.
 It is a versatile sauce that can be used for dipping, drizzling over ice cream, or served on top of other decadent desserts.

-This recipe requires only a handful of ingredients and is a friendly option for the budget wise.
-It tastes better than store-bought and is simple enough to whip up a batch any time you have a recipe that calls for caramel sauce.
+This recipe requires only a handful of ingredients and is a friendly option for the budget-wise.
+It tastes amazing, it’s better than store-bought, and is simple enough to whip up a batch any time you have a recipe that calls for caramel sauce.

 There are two different ways to make caramel – the dry method and the wet method.

 Dry caramel is made with just sugar.
 Dry caramel is more difficult because it tends to burn easily and the sugar clumps together.
 This can result in a grainy caramel.

 Wet caramel is made by dissolving sugar in water then allowing it to caramelize.
 I use this method because it is so much easier.
 The sugar caramelizes more evenly and I never end up with a grainy caramel.

 And it’s rumored that wet caramel has a better taste because the process takes longer.
 That’s a plus in my book!

 This is an easy no-fail recipe.
 While a candy thermometer (affiliate link) is a great tool when making caramel, it is not required.
 But if you are inexperienced with making caramel at home, I highly suggest using one.